Indigenous Feminisms Across the World

-Please upload your submissions by December 15, 2021 to Meridians’ editorial manager: https://www.editorialmanager.com/meridians/default.aspx.
-Select “BIPOC Europe” from the drop-down list.
-Please note that submissions should be formatted using Chicago Manual Style 17, should include an abstract and keywords, and must not include any author identifying information, as all manuscripts are double-blind peer reviewed.
+Please upload your submissions by May 16, 2022 to Meridians’ Editorial Manager submissions system: https://www.editorialmanager.com/meridians/default.aspx.
+Be sure to select “Indigenous Feminisms Across the World” from the drop-down list.
+Please note that submissions must be formatted using Chicago Manual Style 17, must include an abstract and keywords, and must not include any author identifying information, as all manuscripts are double-blind peer reviewed.

 For questions about the manuscript review process, email: firstname.lastname@example.org.

 Image Credit: “Woman Digging Thorns Out of Field” (2020) by Dana Barqawi, a multidisciplinary artist and urban planner based in Amman, Jordan.